yokobond/xcx-gai/docs/README.md

 # What is GAI

-Google generative AI, Gemini extension for Xcratch
+Multi-AI Provider Extension for Xcratch

-This extension add extra-blocks for [Google Gemini AI](https://deepmind.google/technologies/gemini/#introduction) into [Xcratch](https://xcratch.github.io/).
+This extension adds extra-blocks for multiple AI providers including [Google Gemini AI](https://deepmind.google/technologies/gemini/#introduction), [OpenAI](https://openai.com/), and [Anthropic Claude](https://www.anthropic.com/claude) into [Xcratch](https://xcratch.github.io/).

 ## ✨ What You Can Do With This Extension

-This extension enables you to query the generative AI with images and sentences in Scratch.
+This extension enables you to query multiple AI providers (Google Gemini, OpenAI, Anthropic Claude) with images and sentences in Scratch.

 Play the example project to look at what you can do with "GAI" extension.
-This project is an example of sending camera images to Gemini to generate text.
+This project is an example of sending camera images to AI providers to generate text.
-(You need API key of the Gemini (ref.
+(You need API key of your chosen AI provider (ref.
 [Set API key](how-to-use?id=set-api-key)) and allow camera access to play this project.)

 Example Project
 ([open in a new window](https://xcratch.github.io/editor#https://yokobond.github.io/xcx-gai/projects/example.sb3))